Schwartzkopf takes second in state, four other Gering wrestlers medal

-Five Gering grapplers reached the medal stand during the NSAA state individual wrestling tournamen, including both girls qualifiers
+Five Gering grapplers reached the medal stand during the NSAA state individual wrestling tournament, including both girls’ qualifiers.

 Schwartzkopf lost in a championship match for the second straight year.
 The Bulldogs senior lost a 16-5 major decision at 220 pounds to Columbus Lakeview senior Landon Temus, who entered the weekend as one of five undefeated wrestlers in Class B.